bxbrenden/docker-ide/README.md

 - `GIT_USER`: the firstname-lastname string for git user, e.g. "Brenden Hyde"
 - `GIT_EMAIL`: the email address that'll be used in git commits for attribution

-Example set of build commands:
+Example set of build commands for macOS on M1 or M2 processor:
 ```bash
 export DOCKER_IDE_PASS=dummy
 docker build --build-arg "USER=brenden" \